garrandall/popular-music-data/tracks/look-what-they-ve-done-to-my-song-ma-ray-charles.md

 Look what they done to my brain

-Now girls, if you don't mind, i'd like to hear that some french Ils ont change ma chanson, ma
+Now girls, if you don't mind, I'd like to hear that some french Ils ont change ma chanson, ma
 (Oh, not bad)
 Ils ont change ma chanson